Double Drop D tuning

 Chords

-As you can notice, many chord diagrams are centered round the D tone and the key of D. But also playing in the key of G and Em would include most of the chords.
-The D minor key on the other hand do not partner well at all.
+Many chord diagrams are centered round the D tone and the key of D. But also playing in the key of G and Em would include most of the chords.
+The D minor key on the other hand do not partner well.

 D